yiisoft/yii2/extensions/redis/README.md

 ======================================

 This extension provides the [redis](http://redis.io/) key-value store support for the Yii2 framework.
-It includes a `Cache` class and implents the `ActiveRecord` pattern that allows you to store active records in redis.
+It includes a `Cache` class and implements the `ActiveRecord` pattern that allows you to store active records in redis.

 To use this extension, you have to configure the Connection class in your application configuration: